El Rey

 Major Trails And Attractions

 El Rey offers hiking trails through cloud forest, dry forest, and open valley habitats.
 The Valle de los Pájaros (Valley of the Birds) trail is particularly renowned for birding, providing access to dense forest with abundant wildlife.
 The park's interior valleys contain natural meadows (abras) with excellent visibility for large mammals.
-The Salamanca waterfall is a popular destination within the park.
+A campsite serves as a base for exploring the park's trails and its dramatic amphitheater landscape created by the Serranías de la Cresta de Gallo.
 Guided tours with park rangers offer the best chances of encountering elusive wildlife such as tapirs and larger cat species.
 Night walks in the lower forest reveal a wealth of nocturnal insects, amphibians, and small mammals.

 Visitor Facilities And Travel